-Until December 31, 2015, Michael was the Deputy Chair & Managing Director of The Jim Pattison Group, where Michael led corporate development efforts for 20 years.
-Prior to joining The Jim Pattison Group, Michael was Deputy Chair & Chief Operating Officer of Orca Bay Sports & Entertainment (owner of the Vancouver Canucks), which built General Motors Place (now Rogers Arena) and brought the Vancouver Grizzlies NBA franchise to Vancouver during Michael’s time with the company.
-Michael served as Vancouver’s Alternate Governor on the boards of the NHL and NBA.
+Michael is Chair & Managing Director of Wreath Group (a private investment and M&A advisory firm) and serves as a corporate director on various boards, including UBC Investment Management Trust.
+Michael is a member of the Advisory Board of the Heart & Stroke Foundation (BC/Yukon), the Law Societies of Ontario and British Columbia.
+Until December 31, 2015, Michael was the Deputy Chair & Managing Director of The Jim Pattison Group, where he led corporate development efforts for 20 years.
+Prior to joining the Pattison Group, Michael was Deputy Chair & Chief Operating Officer of Orca Bay Sports & Entertainment (owner of the Vancouver Canucks), which built General Motors Place (now Rogers Arena) and brought the Vancouver Grizzlies NBA franchise to Vancouver during Michael’s time with the company.
+Michael served as Vancouver’s Alternate Governor on the boards of governors of the NHL and NBA.
 Prior to that, Michael was a student, associate and then partner of Blake, Cassels & Graydon LLP (a Canadian law firm), where he practiced tax, securities and corporate-commercial law, and moved with the firm from Toronto in April 1989, when it opened its Vancouver office.